 1) John and Deneice Leigh step down from all positions of authority at Anime Matsuri, real or ceremonial, to be replaced by individual(s) who are not or have never been in the employ of the Leighs.
 The replacement(s) should be willing to acknowledge and address the issues with the con, including the implementation of policies and staff training to address the problems of sexual harassment and sexual assault at Anime Matsuri.

 2) Anime Matsuri shuts down and ceases to operate in any form.

 Their success is thanks to a strategy of showing the evidence they have and believing that a moral majority will make the right choice.
-Providing open communication and making it clear that if you are a victim or have any questions, you can message them confidentially, they have built a strong community.
+Providing open communication and making it clear that if you are a victim or have any questions, you can message them confidentially.
+They have built a strong community by doing this.
 As they said when I spoke to them, “Their DMs are always open.”

 “They know right from wrong, they know why they have that bad feeling in their gut when they think about who and what they are supporting by going to Anime Matsuri.
 Our DMs are always open if they want to talk about it, or want to see more evidence, but otherwise, we leave them to their individual consciences.“

 If you want to support Boycott Anime Matsuri and help spread the word, you can like/follow them on:

 And if you have a story to share with them, you can message them through any of those platforms.